26 Jan Kasilof River King Salmon Fishing

 The Kasilof has always been seen more as a “meat and potatoes” fishery where one had a greater chance to harvest a king than on the more technical and prestigious Kenai.
 At times when the Kenai is slow or emergency restrictions are placed on the early run of Kenai Kings, a significant amount of angling pressure can overwhelm the Kasilof in a hurry.
 With only one primary put-in and a small hand full of take-outs, some crowding during peak times has occurred.
 In recent years, private anglers looking for a more reliable and predictable fishery during the early season naturally chose the Kasilof, and likewise, many local guide services (primarily based on the Kenai or in one of the peripheral areas such as Seward, Cooper Landing or Ninilchik) have purchased drift boats and hired guides, so that their guests can access the Kasilof in May and June (particularly during lean years on the Kenai).
 Many visiting anglers have discovered the benefit to planning a variety of fishing trips when they visit the Kenai Peninsula.
 Since the Kenai, even on its best days, is not known for producing sheer numbers of one after another fishing, peripheral fisheries such as halibut fishing, trout fishing, fly out fishing and the Kasilof all offer something totally unique.

 For many visiting anglers, simply catching a fish is their main goal; it need not be a 70lb.
 Kenai King.
-Consistency makes the Kasilof very popular in this regard, and the quiet drift boat experience adds to the Kasilof’s charm.
+Consistency makes Kasilof river king salmon fishing very popular in this regard, and the quiet drift boat experience adds to the Kasilof’s charm.
 Certainly the influx of hatchery fish is largely responsible for the more “predictable” fishing, but behind that run of planted, adipose fin-clipped kings is also a strong return of wild spawners from both Crooked Creek and the main stem Kasilof River.